YiouZuo/slack-train/README.md

 You'll need the script to be running for it to actively listen to the Slack channel.
 There are a few of ways to do it depending on how much availability you desire.
 1. create a screen session

-   This is by no means optimal for us, but if you'd like to have a short time span for Slack-RaspberryPi sound notification, it's quick and easy.
+   This is by no means optimal for us, but if you'd like to have a short time span for Slack-RaspberryPi sound notification, and don't want to keep logging in on Raspberry Pi, it's quick and easy.

 2. cron job with timeout